Getting Started

 Gathering metrics is important to know how a system works and if it works properly.
 When a system is broken down into multiple processes, each with its own queue, gathering and reporting metrics becomes vital.
-Below, there's a list of metrics that are captured and reported by NServiceBus.
+Below is a list of metrics that are captured and reported by NServiceBus.

 Metrics captured